 If you're doing something more complicated with your data that the above tools don't cover, you'll want to connect directly to ZooKeeper.

 '''

-baseplate.lib.live_data.zookeeper_client_from_config(secrets, app_config, read only=None)
+baseplate.lib.live_data.zookeeper_client_from_config(secrets, read_only=None) app_config,

 '''

 Configure and return a ZooKeeper client.

 There are several configuration options: